BolieRide/colorpicker/README.md

 # Color Picker

-A little python to select a the color in a image.
+A little python to select the color in an image.

 ## This is just me playing with markdown